-1 Kenneth Boulding was Professor of Economics at the University of Colorado, sometime President of the American Economics Association and of the American Association for the Advancement of Science.
-His article, 'The Economics of the Coming Spaceship close to the region where the deforestation is occurring.
+To illustrate these connections let me use the example of deforestation.
+Every year tropical forest is cut down or burnt equivalent approximately to the area of the island of Ireland.
+Some is to harvest valuable hardwoods unsustainably; some is to raise cattle to provide beef for some of the world's richest countries.
+This level of deforestation adds significantly to the atmospheric greenhouse gases carbon dioxide and methane, so increasing the rate of human induced climate change.
+It is also likely to change the local climate close to the region where the deforestation is occurring.
 For instance, if current levels of deforestation continue in the Amazon, some of Amazonia could become much drier, even semi-desert, during this century.
 Further, when the trees go, soil is lost by erosion; again in many parts of Amazonia the soil is poor and easily washed away.
 Tropical forests are also rich in biodiversity.
 With loss of forests there will be much irreplaceable biodiversity loss.